 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-With a sleek metal body that can fit comfortably in your coat pocket, the Fuji 35mm f/1.4 lens may be the perfect addition to your Fuji photography gear line-up.
+With a sleek metal body that can fit comfortably in your coat pocket, the Fuji XF 35mm f/1.4 lens may be the perfect go-to lens.

-And after owning this lens for over two years and taken it with me on many of my travels, capturing everything from epic cityscape to street photography in my home city of London.
-I’ll tell you why you need to add this lens to your Fuji lens line-up.
+After owning this lens for a few years now, I have taken it with me on many of my travels, capturing everything from epic cityscapes to street photography in my home city of London.

 Fujifilm 35mm f/1.4 Lens Review

 The review of the Fuji XF 35mm 1.4 lens, covers the pros and cons, and all the specs you need to consider when deciding if this is the right lens for you depending on your photography style.

 I’ve also included a comparison to the newer and lighter Fujifilm XF 35mm f/2 WR lens, later in this review.

 - Best for General use / Street photography

 - Wide maximum aperture

 - Very wide maximum aperture